ptubiolo37/ptubiolo37.github.io/_pages/about.md

 Upon graduation, I plan to attend a CAMPEP Accredited Medical Physics residency program.
 I aspire to become a physicist and researcher that focuses on the translation of novel biomedical imaging methods into the clinical setting.

 In my free time, I am an avid saltwater fisherman, hiker, photographer, and musician.
+I also find joy in mentorship and currently run a high school STEM tutoring and pre-college advising program.